PEESEgroup/QA-PBP-RL-Nexus/README.md

 ## System Requirements
 ### Operating System
 This repository has been developed and tested on macOS, ensuring full compatibility with this operating system.
-However, the provided scripts are designed to be platform-independent and should work seamlessly on other versions of Windows and macOS.
+However, the provided scripts are designed to be platform-independent and should work seamlessly on other versions of macOS and Windows.

 ### Hardware Requirements
 The PPO models do not require any non-standard hardware and can be run on a typical computer.
-The code also has provided the option to use GPU via pytorch library such that one utilizes speedup in the RL process.
-Quantum Annealing is performed on the Dwave quantum computer, and it requires an API token from Dwave to successfully run the QA part of the code.
+The code also provides the option to utilize a GPU via the PyTorch library for speedup in the reinforcement learning process.
+Quantum Annealing is performed on the D-Wave quantum computer.
+An API token from D-Wave is required to successfully run the QA part of the code.

 The code has been tested on a system with the following specifications:

 - Apple M1 Pro
 - 16GB of RAM